MOOT: a Repository of Many Multi-Objective Optimization Tasks: Inside MOOT

 \section{Inside MOOT}

 Table~\ref{datasets-summary} showed the current 120+ tasks in MOOT.
+When reading that table, note that datasets are grouped by domain; the ``Cited By'' column shows prior work using each dataset.
 Each task has: \begin{itemize} \item One to 11 goals (median=3) \item 3 to 10044 input variables (median=11) \item and 100 to over 100,000 instances (median=10,000). \end{itemize} The last few rows of Table~\ref{datasets-summary} show non-SE datasets.
 These are useful for explaining MOOT to visitors from other fields of research.
+All datasets are reformatted to a common schema (described below), versioned on GitHub, and archived on Zenodo.
+While many datasets originate from work by the authors, all come from peer-reviewed publications at top SE venues.

 To the best of our knowledge, MOOT is the largest and most varied collection of real multi-objective optimization tasks in SE.
 Earlier resources (e.g., SPLOT) were valuable but narrow and are now offline.
 Toolkits like Pygmo or Platypus offer synthetic benchmarks like ZDT, DTLZ, Rosenbrock's banana\footnote{ The banana is a task with a non-convex decision frontier; i.e. minimize $\sum_{i=1}^{n-1} \left[ 100(x_{i+1} - x_i^2)^2 + (x_i - 1)^2 \right], \quad -2.048 \leq x_i \leq 2.048, \quad i = 1, \ldots, n$. }.
 But it's somewhat bananas to expect synthetic problems to convince hard-nosed business users.
 MOOT's datasets come from published SE studies, real performance logs, cloud systems, defect predictors, and tuning tasks where bad configurations cost time, money, and credibility.